appwrite/rfc/018-function-execution-model-refactor/018-function-execution-model-refactor.md

 [summary]: #summary

 <!-- Brief explanation of the proposed contribution.
 Write your answer below. -->
 This RFC contains a proposal for rewriting Cloud Functions in a way that will enable us to perform synchronous executions.
 This will introduce a new server into Appwrite specifically for dealing with executions called the "executor".
-The executor will deal with spinning up docker containers for runtimes that are required as well as updating containers with new code when needed.
+The executor will deal with spinning up docker containers for runtimes that are required.
 When API requests for functions are received the executor will forward them to the relevant runtime which will then handle it.

 ## Problem Statement (Step 1)